 “Whoever believes in Me, as the Scripture has said: ‘Streams of living water will flow from within him’” He was speaking about the Spirit, whom those who believed in Him were later to receive.
 For the Spirit had not yet been given, because Jesus had not yet been glorified.”
 John 7:38-39

-For me, just looking at the the book of Acts literally, without adding in any personal interpretation, it reads like the apostles believed a person didn’t have the Spirit automatically when they first believe.
-And furthermore, when you do receive the baptism of the Spirit you will at minimal speak in tongues as confirmation of the Spirits indwelling.
+For me, if I just look at the the book of Acts literally without adding in any personal interpretation, it reads like the apostles believed a person didn’t have the Spirit automatically when they first believe.
+And furthermore from the Book of Acts, when you do receive the baptism of the Spirit you will at minimal speak in tongues or display an outward sign as confirmation of the Spirits indwelling.
 Many charismatic folks and churches / organizations I’ve had relationships with see the baptism of the Holy Spirit in the same way.

 John 20:21 says, “And with that he breathed on them and said, “Receive the Holy Spirit.“

-So perhaps then the baptism of the Spirit as described in the book of Acts is really just a release or flowage of the Spirit rather than a receiving it entirely.
+So, perhaps then the baptism of the Spirit as described in the book of Acts is really just a release or flowage of the Spirit rather than a receiving it entirely.
 Perhaps…